Disclosure of Employer Recruitment Activities and Practices

 • Do allow all employees (including non-U.S. citizens) to provide any permissible documents to establish their identity or work authorization during the employment verification process.

-The Embry-Riddle Aeronautical University Career Services Office strongly recommends that employers posting positions through Handshake and recruiting on campus follow these guidelines to remain in compliance with the law.
+The Embry-Riddle Aeronautical University Center for Career and Professional Development strongly recommends that employers posting positions through Handshake and recruiting on campus follow these guidelines to remain in compliance with the law.
 This means that only those employers who are required by law, regulation, executive order or government contract should indicate in a job posting that only U.S. citizenship is required.

 According to the National Association of Colleges and Employers, the Department of Labor has sanctioned the following acceptable questions which an employer can ask a student to determine authorization to work: